 Creating offers relevant to the content on your high-traffic pages can drive conversions.
 Adding forms and popups to promote these offers will increase their visibility.

-MailerLite’s signup forms make it easy to create these elements for any type of website—whether you use MailerLite’s website builder or a third-party platform like WordPress (we even have a WordPress plug-in to simplify setup).
+MailerLite’s signup forms make it easy to create these elements for any type of website—whether you use MailerLite’s website builder or a third-party platform like WordPress or Shopify (we even have a WordPress plug-in to simplify setup).

 This article has all you need to know about optimizing your signup forms.